Julian von Moos

-Julian Tobias Emilio von Moos (born 1 April 2001) is a Swiss professional footballer who plays as a forward for FC Luzern, on loan from Servette FC.
+Julian Tobias Emilio von Moos (born 1 April 2001) is a Swiss professional footballer who plays as a forward for Swiss Super League club Grasshopper Club Zürich.

 Football career

 Youth football

 Von Moos started his youth football with local club FC Romanshorn.
 In January 2013 he moved on to the youth movement of St. Gallen and for the season 2016–2017 he moved on again and joined the youth department of Grasshopper Club Zürich.
 While with the Grasshoppers he was called up by the youth national team and joined the Swiss U16 team.

 Basel

 On 9 July 2018 FC Basel announced that they had signed a contract with von Moos dated up until June 2021.
 During their 2018–19 season, under head coach Marcel Koller, von Moos attended the trainings of their first team but played for their U-21 team.
 He played 20 games for them.
 After appearing in two test games with the first team, von Moos played his domestic league debut for his new club in the home game in the St. Jakob-Park on 25 May 2019 as Basel played against Xamax and he was substituted in after 74 minutes.
 He scored his first goal for his club in the same game, it was the last goal of the game as Basel won 4–1.

 Also during their 2019–20 season von Moos attended the trainings of Basel's first team but played 13 games for their U-21 team up until Christmas.
 After playing in another four test games, von Moos was given another chance to play a league match.
 He was substituted in the away game against Young Boys on 26 January.